Vikms95/js-top-todo-list/notes.md

         : deleting a project after deleting a todo from inside turns it into undefined within localStorage
          > duplicated todos get lost when fetching them and only one is fetched

-- Make the project input to insert todo case insensitive

-- Removing one project removes them all from projectStorage

-- Refactor into slight OOP
-  :make a list of what project can do and todo can do

 - Implement instant update of page upon change